 Whereupon Pelayo, from an opening in the cliff, responded: “Here I am.”

-The bishop continued: “I believe that you understand how the entire army of the Goths cannot resist the force of the Muslims; how then can you resist on this mountain?
+The bishop continued: “I believe that you understand how the entire army of the Goths cannot resist the force of the Moslems; how then can you resist on this mountain?
 Listen to my advice: abandon your efforts and you will enjoy many benefits alongside the Moors.”

 Pelayo responded: “Have you not read in Sacred Scripture that the Church of the Lord is like the mustard seed, which, small as it is, grows more than any other through the mercy of God?”